robertbraeutigam/scan/README.md

   A private individual should be able to create a compatible device easily and completely independently.
 - **Transparent**.
 It should be very easy to discover which devices need what inputs and react to-, or control what other devices.
-Not out-of-band, like through documentation, but through the actual protocol itself on the fly runtime.
+Not out-of-band, for example through documentation, but through the actual protocol itself on the fly runtime.
 - Does **not require** a complete and **perfect list of codes**, nor a perfect usage on the part of the devices to be *fully* usable.